CodeBunTes/Our.Umbraco.SuperEasyRss/README.md

 2) Run Umbraco back office.
 3) Configure any doctypes you'd like 'Rss Feed Page' to be available beneath.
 This will usually be the root folder of a blog or news section.
 4) Create a new page of type 'Rss Feed Page' where you want the RSS feed to sit.
-5) It is recommended, but not necessary, to manually add to the public HTML a reference to the RSS feed using the link tag.
+5) It is recommended, but not necessary, to manually add to the HTML for the publically viewable root page of the blog or news section a reference back to the RSS feed using the link tag. ie:-

 `<link rel="alternate" type="application/rss+xml" href="/url/to/feedpage" title="RSS Feed for x">`

 By default the RSS feed will use the immediate parent as the 'root' of the feed, and include all descendent documents unless they have an 'Exclude From Rss' True/False field set to false.
 Titles and descriptions will search for sensibly named fields by default, and published date and creator will take details from the published node.